mjweaver01/launchpad/README.md

-# Player Probability
+# 🚀 Launchpad

-Forecast the probability of a player appearing in their next game.
+Your personal assistant with weather, news, and task management.

 ## Setup

 1. Create a `.env` file in the root directory with the following content:

    ```
    OPENAI_API_KEY=your_openai_api_key_here
    OPENAI_MODEL=gpt-4o-mini
+   VISUAL_CROSSING_API_KEY=your_visual_crossing_api_key_here
    ```

 2. Replace `your_openai_api_key_here` with your actual OpenAI API key.

+3. Replace `your_visual_crossing_api_key_here` with your actual Visual Crossing API key.
+You can get a free API key at [https://www.visualcrossing.com/weather-api](https://www.visualcrossing.com/weather-api).

-3. Install dependencies:
+4. Install dependencies:

    ```
    npm install
    ```

-4. Run the development server with Netlify CLI:
+5. Run the development server with Netlify CLI:
    ```
    npm run dev
    ```